Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Maps and Stats of Day Six on the Camino de San Salvador

 Here is our Google map of our day, including services and accommodations.
-Plan on your first stop being in Olloniego at about 9.0 kilometers.
-There are many cafés there and the only one in El Padrún, a cider house at 6.5 kilometers, is currently not open.
+Plan on your first stop being in Olloniego after about 9.0 kilometers.
+There are many cafés there but none before that.
+Nor after!

-There are only two accommodations after Mieres on the entire route until Oviedo, the Hostal La Peña, 2.0 kms after the start and mentioned on day five and the donativo, Casa Alba (+34 624 83 34 03), that is 3.7 kms from the center in the town of El Rollu, where you could extend your day five.
+There are only two accommodations after Mieres on the entire route until Oviedo, the brand-new Orange Teddy Bear Hostal, in La Peña, 2.0 kilometers after the start from the church and the donativo, Casa Alba (+34 624 83 34 03), that is 3.7 kilometers from the center in the town of El Rollu, where you could extend your day five.

 As you can see from the elevation profile below, the day is full of many ups and downs.
 The total elevation gain is 754 meters (2474 feet) and the loss is 730 meters (2400 feet).
 2500 feet of elevation gain is a considerable effort, but because the mileage is short, it was a more reasonable day.